rsdoiel/antenna/planet.md

 ---

-## Dozens killed in Israeli strikes in Gaza, say medics
+## Israeli attacks kill at least 40 in Gaza

 date: 2025-08-04, from: RTÉ News

-At least 40 Palestinians have been killed by Israeli gunfire and airstrikes on Gaza, including 10 seeking aid, health authorities have said, adding that another five had died of starvation in what humanitarian agencies warn may be an unfolding famine.
+At least 40 Palestinians have been killed by Israeli gunfire and airstrikes on Gaza, including ten seeking aid, health authorities have said, adding that another five had died of starvation in what humanitarian agencies warn may be an unfolding famine.

 <br>